djgroen/FUMEplot/README.md

 # FUMEplot
-Facilitated visualisation of Uncertainty in Model Ensemble Outputs in plots.
+Facilitated visualisation of Uncertainty in Model Ensemble outputs in plots.

 ## usage
 For testing try: